Bowser Administration to Host Michelle Obama-Inspired Signing Day to Kick Off DC Youth Apprenticeship Week

 As part of the District’s investment into strengthening local youth apprenticeship programs through American Rescue Plan Act (ARPA) funding, DOES is seeking high quality, structured and innovative grant applications from registered apprenticeship programs or new organizations to develop, implement and/or expand existing or new youth apprenticeship programs for 80 District out-of-school youth, ages 18 to 24.
 The District of Columbia’s Out-of-School (OSY) Program is supported by the U.S. Department of Labor as part of awards totaling $11,678,763.
 Those interested in applying for a grant can learn more here: 2022 OSY Youth Apprenticeship Program RFA.
 The application deadline is Thursday, May 19 at 3:00 p.m.
 EST.

-DOES Director Dr. Unique Morris-Hughes will provide remarks, along with Deputy Mayor for Education Paul Kihn. high school seniors and leaders from IDEA Public Charter School, Luke.
-C Moore Charter School, Cesar Chavez Public Charter School, and E.L.
+DOES Director Dr. Unique Morris-Hughes will provide remarks, along with Deputy Mayor for Education Paul Kihn. high school seniors and leaders from IDEA Public Charter School, Cesar Chavez Public Charter School, and E.L.
 Haynes Public Charter School will participate in the event.
 Hiring companies include Colonial Electric, Helix Electric, IEC – Chesapeake, M.C.
 Dean, and Power Design.

 WHEN: